MicrosoftDocs/SupportArticles-docs/Outlook/Client/calendaring/access-denied-change-shared-calendar-permissions.md

 ## Resolution

-Let the original calendar owner grant other users permissions to access the shared calendar.
+Let the original calendar owner grant permissions to other users to access the shared calendar.